 Three Common Myths That Will Keep Happiness Forever Out Of Reach

-True happiness—by that, I mean happiness that doesn’t come and go according to our circumstances—can never be found outside of ourselves.
+True happiness—and by that I mean happiness that doesn’t come and go according to outer circumstances—can never be found outside of ourselves.

 Most people have a scattergun approach to finding happiness.
 We chase after the ‘good’ stuff— shiny objects, sensory pleasures, temporary thrills— and do whatever we can to avoid undesirable experiences.